dharshan1305/React-blog/README.md

-# React-blog
+# react-blog
-A blog mind in react and django
+A blog created using django and react.